 Yona Schley was born and raised in Israel.
 He studied Photography and Art at the

-University of Southern California - UCLA and after graduation returned to Israel.
+University of Southern California.
 The artist lives in the town of Zoran and has a photography and printmaking studio in Ramat

 Schley was awarded the Photographer of the Year 1973 prize at Orange County, Califormia, and the Photographer of the Year 1983 prize by the Association of Israeli Photographers.
 He has participated in a